AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-managing.md

    * Clicking/tapping on the fragment or fragment link (this is dependent on the console view).
    * Selecting the fragment, then **Edit** from the toolbar.

-1. The fragment editor will open.
+1. The fragment editor opens.
 Make your changes as required:

    ![fragment editor](assets/cfm-managing-03.png)